 Once you get back home from the conference, it’s great to reflect on what you’ve learned.
 See what professional goals you were able to accomplish while away, and add any new connections on LinkedIn.
 It can also be beneficial to go through your notes and pull out bits and pieces that you want to apply to your life (or maybe even blog about).
 Reflecting will help you absorb and apply everything you heard at the conference, so it will all stick with you much longer.

-I hope this helped you plan for your upcoming conference!
 Did I miss anything?
-Did this help you prepare?
 Share your experiences with me in the comments below!